ogorton/ogorton.github.io/README.md

 Doctoral Student at the [Computational Science Research Center](http://www.csrc.sdsu.edu/), San Diego State University & University of California, Irvine

+I use scientific computing to study the structure and properties of atomic nuclei for basic and applied science.

 ## Education
 <a name="education"></a>